Read time 4 minutes

 Error

-The error denotes that the number of corrupt items has more than permitted and so you need to update the limit for a smooth migration.
-Run the cmdlet given below to change the bad item limit for the move request if following –
+The error denotes that the number of corrupt items has more than permitted so you need to update the limit for a smooth migration.

 Set-MoveRequest -Identity “MoveRequestID” -BadItemLimit “10”

-Here are some manual methods which you can use to remove the error
+Here are some manual methods which you can use to remove the error:

-#1.
+Method 1.
 Update the move request

 Set-MoveRequest -Identity “MoveRequestID” -BadItemLimit “75”